-For some, the first indication of autumn is the Labor Day weekend, which among other things signifies the unofficial end of another care free summer and the beginning of a new school year.
+For some, the first indication of autumn is the crisp air and turning leaves, which among other things signifies the unofficial end of another carefree summer and the beginning of a new season.
 For others, however, the first hint that fall is just around the corner includes itchy, watery eyes, a runny nose and sneezing – all symptoms of the dreaded ragweed, the notorious allergen of the new season.

 But it doesn’t have to be.